 Kipp co-runs Wild Ilk Limited, a start-up graphic design studio working in brand, web and print design.
-Whilst collaborating with the Arab Citizen Media team he developed a new graphic style for the organisation which could then be applied to various forms of screen media, including this website.
+Whilst collaborating with the NAWA Media team he developed a new graphic style for the organisation which could then be applied to various forms of screen media, including this website.

 Haramoun is a media worker and consultant.
 He co-founded and managed several media initiatives at the intersection of social sciences, journalism, archiving and design.
 He is interested in exploring the various ways digital media, big tech and algorithms influence how we learn about and react to hyperlocal and global events.

 Reina is an expert in the planning, development, and implementation of communications strategies.
 She is currently consulting on several projects, using her expertise to assist in developing evaluation and monitoring policies as well as writing impact reports, and is solicited for trainings and workshops.